department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 #### Ampersands

 Don't use ampersands (&) in headers or body copy.
 Spell out “and.”
 Exceptions are when it's part of a proper noun such as a program name.
 Example: VR&E program.

+#### Apostrophes
+Use curly apostrophes instead of straight up and down ones.

 #### Commas